atlanticwave-sdx/sdx-docs/source/contributing.rst

 Thank you for taking the time and effort to contribute to AtlanticWave-SDX.
 We would love to have you join the community.

 The below summarizes the processes that we try to follow.
-At the moment, they mostly list our aspirations.
-We are working towards making them a reality.

-(Note that this document is a work in progress, and will change based on feedback.)
+This document is work in progress, somewhat aspirational rather than a description of reality, and thus is subject to change based on feedback.

 Reporting Issues